-There are a large number of caves in Phong Nha - Ke Bang National Park, and every single of which is worth a visit since both of their beauty and natural characteristics are distinct.
-Some of the outstanding attractions are Phong Nha Cave, Tien Son Cave, Thien Duong Cave, Son Doong Cave.
+There are a large number of caves in Phong Nha – Ke Bang National Park and every single of which is worth a visit since both their beauty and natural characteristics are distinct.
+Some outstanding attractions are Phong Nha Cave, Tien Son Cave, Thien Duong Cave, Son Doong Cave.

-Phong Nha Cave, which is also given a proud name as First Cave, is the most well-known destination for tourist.
+Phong Nha Cave, also given a proud name as First Cave, is the most well-known destination for tourists.
 This water cave is recognized as the cave with the longest underground river.
-Following the flow, travelers can observe the magical beauty that has brought up the title for the cave.
+Following the flow, travelers can observe the magical beauty that has brought up the title of the cave.

 Tien Son Cave is said to be the dry version of Phong Nha Cave.
 Besides the splendid scenery, a feature that makes Tien Son Cave special is the natural sound from the limestone pillar, which resembles the sound of gongs and drums.

 Thien Duong Cave – the longest dry cave in Asia, or Heaven Cave, has earned the title as the Underground Imperial Palace.
 Through thousands of years of geological influence, the stalactites have been formed into magical shapes that remind us of other natural creatures and landscapes.